-These kitchen and cooking tips can really come in handy when you're using Grandma's old fashioned dessert recipes.
-The historical recipes are shown exactly as first published, and sometimes you might need a wee bit of help.
-Practical tips were often passed down from one generation of cooks in a family to the next, and now they are passed on for you to use.
+Grandma's old fashioned cooking hints and tips really come in handy when using her old fashioned dessert recipes.
+The historical recipes are shown exactly as first published, and sometimes you might need a little bit of help.

-Old fashioned dessert recipes rarely contained nutritional info, but you can easily visit the Verywell website to get an approximate nutritional analysis and a Nutrition Label for your recipe.
+Old fashioned dessert recipes rarely contained nutritional info, but you can easily visit the HappyForks website to get a free nutritional analysis and downloadable Nutrition Label for your recipe.

-Just copy and paste your ingredient list into the online Recipe Nutrition Calculator and select the approximate number of servings.
+Just copy and paste your ingredient list into the online Recipe Analyzer and select the approximate number of servings.
 However...

 Whenever the old fashioned dessert recipes are written in paragraph form, you will need to estimate the servings needed and rewrite the ingredients as a list.